 1590s, "destroy the clarity of" (a transferred sense); literal sense ("to bathe in mud") is from c.
 1600; perhaps frequentative formation from mud, or from Dutch moddelen "to make (water) muddy," from the same Proto-Germanic source.
-Sense of "to make muddy" is from 1670s; that of "make confused" first recorded 1680s.
+Sense of "to make muddy" is from 1670s; that of "make confused, bewilder" is recorded by 1680s.
 Meaning "to bungle" is from 1885.
 Related: Muddled; muddling.